-H2 example: (H only needs two electrons; usually referred to as a duet.)
+H2 example: (H only needs two electrons; this is usually referred to as a duet.)

 Terms used in Lewis structures (see example of F2):

-- Lone pair: The pairs of valence electrons not involved in the covalent bond.
+- Lone pair: The pairs of valence electrons not involved in a covalent bond.
 Lone pair electrons can also be called non-bonding electron pairs.

 Draw the Lewis structure of the N2 molecule.